Skip to content

 Change pitch on YouTube in 4 steps

-1. 1Open ToneBrowser and paste a YouTube URL.
+1. 1Open ToneBrowser and paste a YouTube URL (or share to ToneBrowser from the YouTube app).

 3. 3Move the pitch slider or tap + / - to choose semitones.
 Use MAN (-5) / GIRL (+5) presets for quick jumps.